-- The Government has appointed an independent four-member panel to undertake the review over the next 6 months, consulting across governments, and with industry, local governments and non-government organisations.
+In April 2018 the State Government appointed an Independent four-member panel to undertake a review of the Strategic Assessment of the Perth and Peel Regions (SAPPR) in consultation across governments, and with industry, local governments and non-government organisations.

-- The Review will report directly to the Deputy Premier, Hon.
+The Review will continue to report directly to the Deputy Premier, Hon.
 Roger Cook MLA.

-- Darren Cooper (Chair) - Darren Cooper is the current National President of the Urban Development Institute of Australia (UDIA) and has more than thirty years’ experience in the property and banking industries.
-Darren holds a number of Chair, Deputy Chair, and Independent Director roles on a number of commercial and not-for-profit Boards.
+- Mr Darren Cooper is the current National President of the Urban Development Institute of Australia (UDIA) and has considerable governance and leadership experience as a Chair, Deputy Chair and member of a number of boards in the public, private, industry and not-for-profit sectors.

-- Robyn Glindemann - Robyn Glindemann is an expert in planning and environmental law.
-Ms Glindemann is currently Director at Lantegy Legal, a specialist environment and land access law firm, and is a Past President of the National Environmental Law Association.
+- Ms Robyn Glindemann, an expert in planning and environmental law, is currently Director at Lantegy Legal and previously President of the National Environmental Law Association;

-- Ross Holt - Ross Holt is an economist and a former career public servant, including Assistant Under Treasurer and as a former CEO of the WA Land Authority (LandCorp).
-Mr Holt has extensive experience in economics and across residential, commercial, regional and industrial land development, and he holds a number of Board Chair and Director roles.
+- Mr Ross Holt, an economist and a career public servant, previously served as Assistant Under Treasurer and former CEO of the WA Land Authority (LandCorp).
+Mr Holt has extensive experience in economics and across residential, commercial, regional and industrial land development; and

-- Professor Michael Poole - Prof Michael Poole is the inaugural Chair of the WA Biodiversity Science Institute (WABSI).
-Professor Poole has a strong history in agriculture and environmental science and has been awarded a Member (AM) in the General Division for service to environmental science as a leader, researcher and adviser to government.
+- Professor Michael Poole, who previously served as the inaugural Chair of the WA Biodiversity Science Institute, has a strong history in agriculture and environmental science and has been awarded a Member (AM) in the General Division for service to environmental science as a leader, researcher and adviser to government.

 The Perth and Peel regions are projected to grow to 3.5 million people by 2050 – an increase of almost 70 per cent on our current population.
 Supporting this growth and delivering an efficient and liveable city while protecting our unique natural environment is a significant challenge.